-- Raising public awareness of newly established AIT Committee at USCIB and its commitment to fight illicit trade with USG agencies and US Congress, private sector and business community, international and intergovernmental organizations, and economies and marketstakeholders around the world.
+- Raising public awareness of newly established AITC at USCIB and its commitment to fight illicit trade with U.S. government agencies and U.S. Congress, private sector and business community, international and intergovernmental organizations, and economies and market stakeholders around the world.

-- Active leadership and engagement in BIAC and the Business at OECD Informal Contact Group and align activities and outcomes.
+- Active leadership and engagement in Business at OECD and the Business at OECD Informal Contact Group and align activities and outcomes.

 USCIB AT WORK:

-- At OECD, engage via BIAC and Business at OECD, on the work of the Task Force on Countering Illicit Trade in efforts to address the threats and barriers tied to illicit trade, promoting strategic alliances.
+- At OECD, engage via Business at OECD, on the work of the Task Force on Countering Illicit Trade in efforts to address the threats and barriers tied to illicit trade, promoting strategic alliances.

 - Bridging Partnerships: In APEC, explore possible synergies with OECD and Business at OECD; OECD-APEC collaborations in 2019-2020; and G2B opportunities on fighting illicit trade across markets.

 - At ICC, where relevant, engage in the work of the Business Action to Stop Counterfeiting and Piracy (BASCAP) initiative.

-- In Washington, where we regularly meet with USG officials to educate them on the work of the AIT Committee particularly with the U.S. Departments of Commerce, Homeland Security, Justice, State, and Treasury, White House (National Security Council and Intellectual Property Enforcement Coordinator), and U.S. National Intellectual Property Rights Coordination Center.
+- In Washington, where we regularly meet with U.S. government officials to educate them on the work of the AITC particularly with the U.S. Departments of Commerce, Homeland Security, Justice, State, and Treasury, White House (National Security Council and Intellectual Property Enforcement Coordinator), and U.S. National Intellectual Property Rights Coordination Center.

 WHO WE ARE

 The USCIB Anti-Illicit Trade Committee is composed of USCIB member companies representing a range of business and industry sectors.
 Priorities are determined that reflect consensus among the members.

-The Committee will take a comprehensive, multi-disciplinary approach, and public-private partnerships, to elevating the fight against illicit trade, particularly related to the work of the OECD’s Task Force on Countering Illicit Trade, corresponding activity by Business at OECD (the Business and Industry Advisory Committee to the OECD), and the work of the International Chamber of Commerce’s Business Action to Stop Counterfeiting and Piracy (BASCAP) initiative.
+The Committee takes a comprehensive, multi-disciplinary, approach and public-private partnerships, to elevate the fight against illicit trade, particularly related to the work of the OECD’s Task Force on Countering Illicit Trade, corresponding activity by Business at OECD, and the work of the International Chamber of Commerce’s Business Action to Stop Counterfeiting and Piracy (BASCAP) initiative.

 The Committee promotes strong international AIT leadership and advocates for a comprehensive and multi-disciplinary approach to the complex topic of illicit trade including, among others: